brontosaurusrex/brontosaurusrex.github.io/stretchbang.md

     # if error, find the package in some.list and delete/change it.
     systemctl reboot

-Should now boot into lightdm and openbox desktop (probably a bit broken) should happen.
+Should now boot into lightdm and openbox desktop (probably a bit broken).

 ## themes, icons, fonts
 Arc-Darker for 'Widget', Arc-Dark_ob_border for 'Window Border' in lxappearance.
 'Papirus GTK' for icons.
 Cuprum is the font.